ResearchComputingServices/parallel-computing/_episodes/04-overhead.md

 - "First key point."
 ---

-- Memory
- - e.g. if more memory allocated for parallel version and perhaps swapping occurs
-- Disk
-- Network
-- Communication Overhead
-- Multiple runs to account for "variation" in runtime

 ## Communication Overhead ##

 When running in parallel, data will need to be shared between processors and at times processors will need to coordinate.
 This communication between processors takes extra time, although the amount is very dependent on system details such as the hardware used and low-level implementation of parallel constructs.
 Some programming languages have built-in support for parallel programming that hide this additional cost of processor communication, but it is still there.